portalhugger/Probability-Zero/plans.md

 * start studying to generate research points
 * spend research points to learn Basic Programming, unlocking Automation Tab

-* select, program and activate Auto-Clicker v1 to partially automate the LUCK, unlocking research item Inspection
+* select, program and activate Auto-Clicker v1 to partially automate the LUCK, unlocking encrypted files
+  * you're only generating enough fabric to make 1 universe per 10 sec, so the LUCK will be fully automated when the auto-clicker clicks once per 10 sec
-* learn Inspection to unlock encrypted files and Cryptography
+* attempt to view encrypted files to unlock Cryptography

-t + 10 minutes
+10 minutes

-* learn Cryptography, unlocking Decryption v1 program
+* learn Cryptography, unlocking Decryption v1
 * program and activate Decryption v1 to start decrypting files (in order)

 * after ~60sec, the first hidden file is decrypted